Fleet Management Best Practices: Reducing Risk to Improve ROI & Mission Completion

 Common Terms & Conditions, Oversight, and Building Claims History

-To build the claims history, an organization should standardize coverage for physical damage claims, whether insurance is sourced at the field level or centrally.
+To build the claims history, an organization should standardize coverage for physical damage claims, whether commercial fleet insurance is sourced at the field level or centrally.
 A coverage outline should include documenting determinations around what causes of loss are covered, excluded, positions towards wear and tear, etc.

 All insurance coverage policies should be reviewed centrally before renewed and copies of insurance coverage policies should be maintained at HQ to ensure no gaps in coverage.
 All claims should also be submitted to HQ and a database of all losses should be included.
 The organization should not award “no claims” bonuses to staff or drivers.
 Even the smallest claims should be reported to build the claims database to determine actual losses over a defined period.
 At the end of this period, the organization should have a better subset of data to explore self-insurance.